What Causes Diesel Engine Generators to Overheat & How to Prevent it?

 • The exhaust valves will also expand damaging the valve guide.

-Overheating of the generator can lead to damage to different parts of the generator which could be expensive to replace.
+Overheating of the generator can lead to damage to different parts of the generator which would need to repaired or replaced.
 It is also worth noting that repair costs can sometimes exceed the cost of purchasing a new generator.
 If the generator shuts down, you will have to deal with the loss of power which could mean losses associated with downtime.
 Overheating can also shorten the lifespan of your generator significantly, meaning you have to replace it sooner than you had intended.

 Common causes of overheating in diesel generators

 Now that you know how much damage overheating can cause on a generator, you might want to know the causes of an overheating generator.
 They include;

 1. Low coolant levels which could mean the coolant is leaking internally or externally.
 Leaking coolant could be a result of loose clamps or leaking gasket among other reasons.